raeplusplus/raeplusplus/README.md

   I love learning new things about design and development through making cool projects.
 </p>
 <p align="center">
 How I'm learning the <a href="https://phaser.io/">Phaser</a> framework: I'm creating a web based RPG game inspired by cowboys, Norse Mythology and climate change.
-Currently in Pre-Production.
 </p>
 <p align="center">
 Ask me about Dragon Age or Avatar: The Last Airbender